hpssjellis/maker100-leaders-robotics/backups/README-a03-reordered.md

 <br><br><br>
 # In-Person Course overview using the XiaoEsp32s3-sense
 Students are encouraged to work ahead of the class as we don't expect to have class sets of all the sensors.

+Here we try an easier assignment from each section of the course to see what is expected.

 Note: You will need a USB-C cable a computer or laptop to run the code and sometimes a micro SD card.
 Also a cell phone or webCam to video the assignment when it is finished.